 - Telemedicine – Provides access to better quality healthcare in rural areas

 - Equipment – Huge untapped market of medical equipment in the country

-- The hospital and diagnostic centres attracted Foreign Direct Investment (FDI) worth GBP 2.7 billion between April 2000 and March 2016, according to DIPP (Department of Industrial Policy and Promotion)
+- The hospital and diagnostic centers attracted Foreign Direct Investment (FDI) worth GBP 2.7 billion between April 2000 and March 2016, according to DIPP (Department of Industrial Policy and Promotion)

 - Practo Technologies Pvt.
 Ltd, India’s largest online doctor discovery company, has acquired hospital information management solution provider Insta Health Solutions for GBP 9.03 million which will help Practo get access to more than 500 hospitals across 15 countries

-- Malaysia-based IHH Healthcare Berhad has agreed to buy 73.4 per cent stake in Global Hospitals Group, India’s fourth-largest healthcare network, for GBP 145.15 million
+- Malaysia-based IHH Healthcare Berhad has agreed to buy a 73.4 percent stake in Global Hospitals Group, India’s fourth-largest healthcare network, for GBP 145.15 million

 - Future perspective of the industry seems to be immensely bright in terms of the expected surge in global demand and upsurge in investments

-- Advancement in the field of IT allow critical medical data to be processed and transferred quickly over larger distances, thus saving time of both the patients and the physician, hence enhancing the speed
+- Advancement in the field of IT allows critical medical data to be processed and transferred quickly over larger distances, thus saving the time of both the patients and the physician, hence enhancing the speed

-- Health insurance and Medical Tourism are the other significant trends governing medical and healthcare industry
+- Health insurance and Medical Tourism are the other significant trends governing the medical and healthcare industry

 - In the backdrop of a growing and affluent middle class increasing corporatization of Private Healthcare is an emerging trend that has been pushing the growth of the industry

 In this edition of our newsletter, we have given an overview of the Indian market, recent investments made in the sector, opportunities and future prospects and government measures to ease of doing business in India.